* change util test * fix run version * fix integrationtests.yml

 JuiceFS supports many object storage.
 Please check out this list first.
 If the object storage you want to use is compatible with S3, you could treat it as S3.
 Otherwise, try reporting issue.

-Can I use Redis cluster?
+Can I use Redis Cluster as metadata engine?

 See "Redis Best Practices" for more information.

 See "Comparison with Others" for more information.